Statement Of Information Practices

 - Determine or verify eligibility of individuals with respect to healthcare

-- Communicate with your healthcare provider
+- Communicate with your healthcare provider or party responsible for receiving your report

 - Conduct research in accordance with consent provided